ClusterLabs/pacemaker/doc/sphinx/Clusters_from_Scratch/installation.rst

 Now we need to make sure we can communicate with the machines by their name.
 If you have a DNS server, add additional entries for the two machines.
 Otherwise, you'll need to add the machines to ``/etc/hosts`` on both nodes.
-Below are the entries for my cluster nodes:
+The entries for your cluster nodes should look something like the following:

 .. code-block:: none